 Most accidents can require replacing of damaged parts, which gives you a good opportunity because they are easy to spot.
 A new shiny part on an otherwise old vehicle should warn you of this.
 Check the headlights, airbags and tail lights.
 These are the parts that are commonly damaged in a collision.

 You can also check for missing or mismatched screws and fasteners; they should always be the same type and condition.
 It is an indication whether parts have been removed for a repair job.

 Scrutinize Creased Panels, Misaligned Parts, and Panel Gaps

 When a car has been in a serious accident, some parts may end up misaligned when they were being put back together after the repair job.
 Gaps should be at least minimal and consistent all over the bodywork.
 Check gaps on the doors and fender.
 Make sure that the doors close easily.

 Look for crease marks on the sections of the engine bay and boot floor.

 Take It to a Test Drive

-If the car is not able to drive straight, this means that its alignment is off.
+If the car is not able to drive straight, this means that its alignment is off, which is a sign of an accident.
 That can be caused by a bent chassis and needs to be properly aligned.
 Uneven tires can also indicate this problem.